SitePen/mayhem/GUIDE.md

 Controllers implement the application's behavior and are the bridge between models and views.

 ### Router
-The router is a tool for managing application state via a heirarchy of routes.
+The router is a tool for managing application state via a hierarchy of routes.
 A route:
 * has a unique ID
 * encapsulates a controller and a view
 * may take arguments (identifiers are a common example)
-* may be a child of another route if its route ID is starts with the parents' route ID (e.g., parent, parent/child, and parent/child/grandchild)
+* may be a child of another route if its route IDstarts with the parent's route ID (e.g., parent, parent/child, and parent/child/grandchild)

 Route IDs are used to create a path to a route.
 One route ID plus two different sets of parameters